Ashish-Basetty/Ashish-Basetty/README.md

 # A little bit about me
-I'm Ashish Basetty, a computer engineering student @ UCLA who enjoys working on interesting projects and exploring new technologies and tools.
+I'm Ashish Basetty, a computer engineering student at UCLA who enjoys working on interesting projects and exploring new technologies and tools.
 When I'm offline, I also enjoy going to concerts, trying new cuisines, and learning to dance to fun choreos.

 ## Skill Highlights
 - 👨🏾‍💻 **Coding:** Java, C++, C, OpenMP, Python, Git, Linux/Unix Systems